 One of the steps involved in taking your concept from the prototype development stage to market is determining the lead times involved in its manufacture.
 Another important element to consider is the price quote.
-There are a number of — sometimes surprising — factors that could affect both the price you’re quoted and the lead times you’ll experience.
+There are a number of — sometimes surprising — factors that could affect both the price you’re quoted and the lead times you’ll experience when working with a renowned and trustworthy rapid prototyping company.
 Below are five to keep in mind when your team is developing its timeline.

 The information that you communicate to the manufacturer affects the lead time and price quote for your product.
 Too little information or incorrect information adds to the lead time if back and forth communication is necessary to gather all the data needed.
 Conversely, too much of the wrong type of information can result in wasted time filtering through all the data to find the components necessary to start your project.
 Sometimes a phone call to the manufacturer is quicker than a series of emails sent back and forth.